ProductOfAmerica/rt0222/README.md

 of [RentalAgreement.java](https://github.com/ProductOfAmerica/rt0222/blob/master/src/main/java/com/rt0222/domain/model/RentalAgreement.java)
 .
 This may be called to return a formatted string of the Rental Agreement object.

+### GitHub Actions

+I've gotten some quick GitHub actions set up.
+Tests are run automatically on every push to the master branch.

 ### Installation

 #### How to setup H2 Connection for Intellij